NYJi/business-card-recognition/README.md

 - etc....

 **(+ Optional prj.)**
-Detect a text on the detected business card
+Detect texts on the detected business card

 - No_sharpening
 - Sharpening